lilychughes/FishLifeExonCapture/README.md

 # Step 2: Run Trimmomatic to quality trim the sequences

 Run the trimmomatic-loop.sh script in the main working directory.
+This calls the trimmomatic.jar file in the location where it is stored on Colonial One.
+If you are running this on another system, you may want to make a copy of this file and change the path.

 ```
+module load trimmomatic
 ../FishLifeExonCapture/trimmomatic-loop.sh
 ```